 You must take along with you a can of ostomy deodorant, something you must never forget.
 Spraying a few short bursts just before removing the bag from your stoma will make changing a bag bearable for the other occupants of the car.
 And don’t forget to wind down the car windows for some much needed fresh air!

-Travel by Air and Rail
+When You Travel by Air or Rail

 Traveling by air or by rail if you have an ostomy just requires adequate preparations, that’s about all.
 Prepare, especially for the unexpected!

 As an ostomy patient, you need to take along with them you adequate supplies - colostomy bags, wipes, deodorants, and most importantly, disposal bags where you'll need to put soiled bags.

 Though some patients prefer to take closed bags along with them when they travel by air or by rail, disposal may pose a problem and that is why many ostomates prefer re-usable bags that just require emptying.
 They neither like the idea of disposal in train or aeroplane toilet bins nor do they feel comfortable about it either.

 Whatever the case may be, we all have our preferences in that what works for some may not work for others.
 What is most important is to ensure you take more than adequate ostomy supplies with you for the flight or long train ride, and even more for the time you'll spend away from home.

 Have Ample Colostomy Supplies